 The USPTO Office of Procurement (OP) awards and administers a wide variety of contracts and simplified purchases for the acquisition of goods and services in support of the agency's mission.
 OP continually strives to remain on the leading edge of procurement reform and current technology.
 To that end, the Office of Procurement uses USPTO's unique Patent and Trademark Acquisition Guidelines (PTAG) (adopted March 10, 2003; revised October 3, 2013) to conduct acquisitions in an efficient and innovative manner, including using performance based contracts, contracting for commercial items, reverse auctioning, and oral proposals.
 It is our goal to continually identify and utilize new techniques to develop partnerships with industry.

 Our Vendor Information page includes helpful information, such as current USPTO contracts and awards, information for small businesses, the USPTO Vendor Portal (eInvoicing/eDeliverable submission), information on our Performance Based Organization (PBO) procedures, and other related topics.

-Scott Palmer is the Director of the Office of Procurement.
+Cheryl Newberger is the Acting Director of the Office of Procurement.

 The Office of Procurement is composed of the Policy, Programs and Compliance Division and three operational contracting support divisions: CIO Systems Division, Patents, Systems and Software Division, and the Trademark and Corporate Systems Division.

 Policy, Programs and Compliance Division has primary responsibility for the following functions and activities:

 - Coordinating, implementing, and maintaining OP policies and guidance, including guidance related to simplified acquisition procedures, contracts, and purchase card procurements;